cspr-rad/kairos-spec/src/spec.typ

 (_Deploy_) containing the according Merkle root update and the update metadata, which can be used to verify that the update was done correctly.
-More precisely, the _Deploy_ contains a _Session_ that executes the validation of the Merkle tree update, performs the state transition and transfer the funds from the users L1 account (purse) to the systems L1 account.
+More precisely, the _Deploy_ contains a _Session_ that executes the validation of the Merkle tree update, performs the state transition and transfer the funds from the user's L1 account (purse) to the systems L1 account.
 This _Deploy_ needs to be signed by the user before submitting, this is achieved by making use of the L1's SDK on the client-side.

 After submitting, the L1 smart contracts take care of validating the new Merkle root, updating the system's state, and transferring the funds